 Dark Windows is now availableMonday, 21 April 2014

 Dark Windows is now available in southern African bookshops and online.
 Click here for all the available South African online buying links, or pop into your local bookshop.
-You can also buy it from southern Africa on Kindle and in other electronic formats.
+You can also buy it from southern Africa as an e-book.